 In one case falling debris was a regular feature of a worksite.
 Three workers refused to work at the location because of the danger.
 But a foreman ordered an employee to work there.
 The employee complied, resulting in his permanent and total disability from falling timber.

-In another case a foreman ordered a worker to disregard safety provisions while working on steel beams with sharp protrusions knows as shear connectors.
+In another case, a foreman ordered a worker to disregard safety provisions while working on steel beams with sharp protrusions knows as shear connectors.
 The intentional order to disregard the safety provision violated a collective bargaining agreement.

 Another employee was injured after the employer intentionally disregarded regulations requiring notification to public utilities before conducting ground excavation.
 A supervisor ordered the worker to keep digging despite the appearance of underground concrete.

 A final example of serious willful misconduct involved a foreman who ordered an employee to work in a trench that had not been shored up, violating both regulations and instructions from the general foreman.
-As one court noted, a common theme in the cases is deliberate disregard of a known safety requirement in the face of admonitions to the contrary.
+As one court noted, a common theme in the cases is a deliberate disregard of a known safety requirement in the face of admonitions to the contrary.

 Cases Lacking Serious and Willful Misconduct:

-Serious and willful misconduct was not found in a case where injury was caused by failure to shore up a trench in violation of clear regulations.
+Serious and willful misconduct was not found in a case where the injury was caused by failure to shore up a trench in violation of clear regulations.
 But admonitions or contrary instructions were not present in the facts of the case.